Surveying & Geomatics

 What is a Survey Technician?

-Surveying technicians measure and plot the location of land and water boundaries.
-Land surveyors play a critical role in the development of planned communities, schools, shopping centers, highway projects and more.
+Surveying technicians assist land surveyors to measure and plot the location of land and water boundaries.
+They play a critical role in the development of planned communities, schools, shopping centers, highway projects and more.
 They are involved in the construction of roads, sewers, bridges and buildings.
 They write land descriptions for deeds, leases, and other legal documents; define air space for airports; and measure construction and mineral sites.
-Surveyors also provide data relevant to the shape, contour, location, elevation, or dimension of land or land features.
+Surveying technicians also provide data relevant to the shape, contour, location, elevation, or dimension of land or land features.

 How does the program work?

-Clark College's Surveying & Geomatics is an evening-and-weekend program offering an Associated in Applied Science degree that provides training in survey
+Clark College's Surveying & Geomatics is an evening-and-weekend program offering an Associate in Applied Science degree that provides training in survey techniques

-techniques and methods.
-The course curriculum prepares a student to work in an entry
+and methods.
+The course curriculum prepares a student to work in an entry level surveying

-level surveying position and provides the opportunity to take advantage of an articulation agreement and transfer to the Oregon Institute of Technology in Wilsonville, Oregon, for a bachelor’s in Geomatics.
+position and provides the opportunity to take advantage of an articulation agreement and transfer to the Oregon Institute of Technology in Wilsonville, Oregon, for a bachelor’s degree in Geomatics.